 4. Failed Deployment Recovery Time

-This metric, formerly known as MTTR and time to restore service in the State of DevOps report, calculates the time required to restore service after a failure.
+This metric, formerly known as MTTR and time to restore service, calculates the time required to restore service after a failure.
 As a critical measure of quality, it indicates how quickly your team can address and resolve deployment issues to ensure a high level of reliability.

 It works hand in hand with change failure rate to provide a clear view of response efficiency in production environments.
 A faster recovery time reduces the impact of failures and boosts customer experience along with system stability.